thanhtamphung/bio_infomatics_analysis/Burden_test/readme.md

 ## Dependencies:

-  1/ python packages in import cell
+  1/ python packages in the import cell

   2/ bedtools